staabm/staabm.github.io/_posts/2023-05-01-diff-speeding.md

 ### Diff only once

 Back at the drawing board I had a closer look at the profiles.
-In my simple case it was suprising to me that Rector build the diff several times, even though my workload only changes a single file and prints only a single diff in the end:
+In my simple case it was surprising to me that Rector build the diff several times, even though my workload only changes a single file and prints only a single diff in the end:

 <img width="320" alt="grafik" src="https://user-images.githubusercontent.com/120441/235434775-3d3978a5-2fe4-43a3-8868-0e18c34d720e.png">